illuminatedpast/csun-sca-processing/index.md

 # CSUN SC/A Processing Guide

 This Accessioning and Processing Guide outlines our local practices.
 It is a 2023 github version of previous documentation and features contributions from all Archivists and Librarians in the unit.
+A major review will occur again in 2028.
+Minor revisions may occur before then, with discussion at monthly Processing Meetings, or in response to system changes.

 ***